What You Need To Know About Mobile-First Indexing

 - Share this

-A comprehensive SEO strategy will bump up your website’s rankings in search engine results pages.
+A comprehensive SEO strategy will bump your website’s rankings on search engine results pages.
 However, your SEO strategy should not be aimed at desktops only.
-When it comes to page rankings and indexing, Google cares more about mobile.
+Regarding page rankings and indexing, Google cares more about mobile.

 The mobile version of your site matters to Google

 The mobile version of your site is more important than you might think.
 Google’s ever-improving algorithm is now rooted in mobile-first indexing, which means that the powerful search engine uses the mobile version of your site to decide where you’ll rank in its results pages.